 - Reed’s parents, Teri and Murray Kessler, forged the strength that Kessler demonstrated during her breakout year.
 A close-knit family, they rode together throughout Reed’s childhood, first with a pony and an off-the-track Thoroughbred kept in their backyard.
-As Reed grew up and her dedication to riding became clear, the family began Kessler Show Stables, originally in New York before moving to their current base in Lexington, Kentucky, as well as a winter stable in Wellington, Florida.
+As Reed grew up and her dedication to riding became clear, the family began Kessler Show Stables, originally in New York before moving to Lexington, Kentucky, as well as a winter stable in Wellington, Florida.

 - Ever since she was a young child in her first leadline class, Reed has maintained a single-minded focus and competitive desire to win.
 Her early career was guided by trainers Katie and Henri Prudent, and she later trained with German legend Marcus Ehning before stepping out on her own in 2015.

 - Kessler Show Stables set down roots in Europe in 2015, with the purchase of a 25- acre farm in Guttecoven, Netherlands, where Reed maintains an active stable of horses that are competitive at all levels of the sport.
-From her Olympic partner Cylana to promising young horse Up Des Chaines, and high quality sales prospects, the team works together for success inside and outside the ring.
+From her Olympic partner Cylana to the promising young horse Up Des Chaines, and high quality sales prospects, the team works together for success inside and outside the ring.